IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Commission staff should be aware of their biases and how it affects their work with men and boys. *Integrating a Gender Perspective into Human Rights Investigations* explains that biases and stereotypes can lead us to overlook important information:

-> Be aware of the team members' own biases, prejudices and stereotypes that may lead to their overlooking important gender-sensitive information, for instance by not asking the relevant questions, affecting information-gathering and documentation.^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+> Be aware of the team members' own biases, prejudices and stereotypes that may lead to their overlooking important gender-sensitive information, for instance by not asking the relevant questions, affecting information-gathering and documentation.\[43]

 ## Non-discrimination

 The principle of non-discrimination follows from the principle of universality.
-"Non-discrimination means that no one should be subjected to any distinction, exclusion, restriction, or preference because of a personal characteristic like race, colour, sex, language, religion, national or social origin."^[Human Rights Commission Governance \& Responsibilities Manual]
+"Non-discrimination means that no one should be subjected to any distinction, exclusion, restriction, or preference because of a personal characteristic like race, colour, sex, language, religion, national or social origin."\[19]

 The Commission's work should not discriminate based on gender or sex.
 The Commission may discriminate if its actions or policy impairs the recognition or enjoyment of men's rights.
 For example, the recognition of men's rights is impaired if they are not included in monitoring an reporting.
 The Commission must explicitly include men's rights in its work to avoid discrimination against men.

 "Discrimination can be direct or indirect.
-'Direct discrimination' occurs when an individual is treated less favourably than someone else in a similar situation, for a reason related to a prohibited ground...'Indirect discrimination' describes the situation where an apparently neutral practice or condition has a disproportionate, negative impact on one of the groups against whom it is unlawful to discriminate, and the practice or condition cannot be justified objectively."^[HRC website: Equality and Freedom from Discrimination]
+'Direct discrimination' occurs when an individual is treated less favourably than someone else in a similar situation, for a reason related to a prohibited ground...'Indirect discrimination' describes the situation where an apparently neutral practice or condition has a disproportionate, negative impact on one of the groups against whom it is unlawful to discriminate, and the practice or condition cannot be justified objectively."\[18]

 The Commission should ensure that its apparently gender-neutral policies and practices do not negatively impact men and boys.

-The Commission's *Governance and Responsibilities Manual* describes non-discrimination as "ensuring the equitable enjoyment of rights and obligations for all, including moving from a focus on 'need' to a focus on the fulfilment of 'rights'."^[Human Rights Commission Governance \& Responsibilities Manual] The Commission should consider how to fulfil the rights of men and boys.
+The Commission's *Governance and Responsibilities Manual* describes non-discrimination as "ensuring the equitable enjoyment of rights and obligations for all, including moving from a focus on 'need' to a focus on the fulfilment of 'rights'."\[19] The Commission should consider how to fulfil the rights of men and boys.

 ## Gender equality

 Gender equality is a consequence of the principles of universality and non-discrimination.
-Gender equality "was made part of international human rights law by the Universal Declaration of Human Rights when it was adopted by the UN General Assembly on 10 December 1948".^[UN Website: Gender Equality]
+Gender equality "was made part of international human rights law by the Universal Declaration of Human Rights when it was adopted by the UN General Assembly on 10 December 1948".\[38]

 Gender equality means equal rights, responsibilities, and opportunities between women and men.
-UN Women explains that "gender equality implies that the interests, needs and priorities of both women and men are taken into consideration".^[UN Women Gender Equality Glossary] Similarly, the Asia Pacific Forum says gender equality "means the aspirations and needs of all genders are considered, valued and favoured equally".^[Monitoring, Evaluation, Accountability and Learning: A Guide for National Human Rights Institutions in the Asia Pacific] Therefore, the Commission must consider the needs and interests of both women *and men*, without favouring either.
+UN Women explains that "gender equality implies that the interests, needs and priorities of both women and men are taken into consideration".\[78] Similarly, the Asia Pacific Forum says gender equality "means the aspirations and needs of all genders are considered, valued and favoured equally".\[50] Therefore, the Commission must consider the needs and interests of both women *and men*, without favouring either.
 #### Substantive/de facto equality

 International human rights law identifies two types of equality.
 One, formal or *de jure* equality, which is equality under the law and policy.
-Two, substantive or *de facto* equality, which is equality of outcomes or results.^[CEDAW General Recommendation 25_p_9]
+Two, substantive or *de facto* equality, which is equality of outcomes or results.\[9]

 Formal equality is not always enough to ensure that everyone enjoys their human rights.
 For example, repealing a discriminatory law does not address the effects of the discrimination.
 Likewise, gender-neutral laws and policies may not have gender-neutral results.
 Gender stereotypes, biases, and culture or tradition can cause indirect discrimination even when laws and policies are gender neutral.